Back to Library

 Exercise Guide

-How to do a chest supported dumbbell y-raises
+How to do chest supported dumbbell y-raises

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The chest-supported dumbbell Y-raise is a specialized isolation exercise designed to target the lower trapezius and rear deltoids.
 By lying prone on an incline bench, you minimize momentum and isolate the upper back muscles effectively.
 This movement is excellent for improving shoulder health, posture, and scapular stability, making it a valuable addition to any well-rounded upper-body strength program.